Riley Greene Player Props: Tigers vs. White Sox

 Riley Greene At The Plate

-- Among the qualified batters in MLB play, his batting average ranks 19th, his on-base percentage ranks 42nd, and he is 80th in the league in slugging.
+- Among the qualifying hitters, he ranks 22nd in batting average, while his on-base percentage ranks 41st and he is 79th in slugging.

-- Greene will look to extend his five-game hitting streak.
-He's batting .400 with one homer in his last games.
+- Greene is batting .350 with one homer during his last outings and is riding a six-game hitting streak.

-- He has hit a home run in 10.4% of his games this year, and 2.4% of his trips to the dish.
+- He has hit a home run in five games this season (10.2%), homering in 2.3% of his trips to the plate.

-- He has scored in 22 games this season (45.8%), including multiple runs in four games.
+- He has scored a run in 23 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.